Mindful Meditation - Practicing the Power of Now

 Practicing the power of now in mindful meditation greatly benefits your mental and spiritual well-being as well as your physical health.

-Meditation mindfulness is an inherent part of all meditation practices.
-The trick is to bring mindfulness or presence into as many moments you can during the rest of your day.
+Meditation mindfulness is inherent to all meditation practices.
+The trick is to bring mindfulness or presence into as many moments as you can throughout your day.
+You can practice presence while you sit, walk, eat, work, play, and prepare to fall asleep.

-When your mind is focused on the present moment it is free of stress.
-Dis-stress limits your ability to heal and create.
-It challenges and blocks your body mind resources.
+Your mind is free of stress when it is focused on the present moment it is free of stress.
+Most mental distress comes from fretting over the past and worrying about the future.
+These habits limit your ability to heal and create.
+They challenge and block your body mind resources.

 When you are at ease, your energies focus on healing, problem solving and attracting your conscious desires.